websemantics/vuejs-schema-form/README.md

 # vuejs-schema-form
-Generate forms from a JSON schema, with AngularJS! http://schemaform.io
+Generate forms from a JSON schema, with Vue.js! http://vuejsform.io

 # Inspirations